-FATAL FLAWS Flood risk WRC & TCDC do not identify any flood risks as the site is a defended site.
+FATAL FLAWS SCORE Flood risk WRC & TCDC do not identify any flood risks as the site is a defended site.
 Shoreline Management Plan identifies future risks which would need to be built into the design, Good Availability Council owned site.
-However the site is an ex-fill site was recapped in 2004.
-There is potentially major tim constraints on development which need to be confirmed to be confirme Poor LONG-LIST CONSIDER ATIONS Size Sufficient size to accommodate an aquatic facility and retain other activities.
+However the site is an ex-fill site which was recapped in 2004.
+There is potentially major time constraints on development which need to be confirmed.
+LONG-LIST CONSIDER ATIONS Size Sufficient size to accommodate an aquatic facility and retain other activities.
 4 Topography Land-fill recapped in 2004 and may not be available for development in the short-term.
 1 Ownership Council owned site, unlikely to be a constraint.
-5 Zoning Recreation Zone.
+Zoning Recreation Zone.
 Aquatic facility discretionary activity.
 Development would also need to consider Shoreline Management Plan which may constrain development.
-4 Local Catchment accessibility Situated in the north of the town, would serve some of the local catchment.
-3 Sub-regional Catchment accessibility Would not serve the sub-regional catchment.
-1 Visibility The site has average visibility.
-3 Vehicle accessibility Multiple road connections means vehicle access is good for the local catchment.
-3 Walkable accessibility Flat access for northern areas in the town.
-4 TOTAL SCORE 34
+Local Catchment accessibility Situated in the north of the town, would serve some of the local catchment.
+Sub-regional Catchment accessibility Would not serve the sub-regional catchment.
+Visibility The site has average visibility.
+Vehicle accessibility Multiple road connections means vehicle access is good for the local catchment.
+Walkable accessibility Flat access for northern areas in the town.
+TOTAL SCORE 34

 This site has previously been considered for an aquatic facility.
 However, the site is not available for development due to recent capping of the landfill.
 Situated in the North of Thames, it would not serve a sub-regional catchment.
-NOT RECOMMENDED.